 A fungal infection can leave your kitty feeling sick, itchy and uncomfortable, but it's important to note that some of these infections can also be spread to people who come in contact with your cat.
-Today, our Tucson vets discuss the causes and symptoms of fungal infections in cats and how they can be treated.
+Today's post explores common causes and symptoms of fungal infections in cats and how they might be treated.

 Fungal Infections in Cats